apache/iotdb/docs/UserGuide/QuickStart/ServerFileList.md

     + close flag file, to mark a tsfile closing so during restarts we can continue to close it or reopen it

 #### Version
-> under directory basedir/system/storage_groups/{StorageGroupName}/{TimePartitionId} or upgrade
+> under directory basedir/system/databases/{DatabaseName}/{DataRegionId}/{TimePartitionId} or upgrade

 1. Version-{version}
-    + version file, record the max version in fileName of a storage group
+    + version file, record the max version in fileName of a database

 #### Upgrade
 > under directory basedir/system/upgrade